truckersmp-cli/truckersmp-cli/README.md

 #### Install and update Euro Truck Simulator 2

 ```
-$ truckersmp-cli --ets2 --update
+$ truckersmp-cli update ets2mp
 ```

 #### Start American Truck Simulator with TruckersMP

 ```
-$ truckersmp-cli --ats --start
+$ truckersmp-cli start atsmp
 ```

 #### How to downgrade games

-When the latest game version is not compatible with TruckersMP yet, the user can downgrade the games with `--downgrade` (that implies `--update`) which installs the latest version that is supported by TruckersMP by determining the Steam game branch name by using [TruckersMP Web API][truckersmp:webapi].
+When the latest game version is not compatible with TruckersMP yet, the user can downgrade the games with `truckersmp-cli downgrade [game name]` which installs the latest version that is supported by TruckersMP by determining the Steam game branch name by using [TruckersMP Web API][truckersmp:webapi].

 ```
-$ truckersmp-cli --ets2 --downgrade
+$ truckersmp-cli downgrade ets2mp
 ```

 `--beta` option can be used to specify the branch name directly.

 ```
-$ truckersmp-cli --ets2 --update --beta temporary_1_39
+$ truckersmp-cli --beta temporary_1_39 downgrade ets2mp
 ```

 If both options are given, the branch name from `--beta` option is used.